-In this article, will guide you through obtaining the appropriate licenses for selling alcohol legally at your restaurant and elsewhere.
+Getting an alcohol licence is an important part of starting a restaurant.
+If you’re planning on selling any form of alcohol, a licence is essential to making it legal.
+In this article, we’ll guide you through obtaining the appropriate licences for selling alcohol legally at your restaurant and elsewhere.
 We will cover:

-- How do I get an alcohol license?
+- How do I get an alcohol licence in the UK?

 - Your responsibilities as an alcohol licence holder

-- What licences do I need for alcohol delivery?
+- What licence do I need for alcohol delivery and click and collect?

-An alcohol license lets you and your employees legally sell alcohol on a business premises.
+An alcohol licence lets you and your employees legally sell alcohol on a business premises.
 Selling booze in your restaurant, pub or cafe without it could land you a hefty fine of up to £20,000, or even a prison sentence.
-So getting one is worth the trouble.

-But here’s the thing: there’s no single alcohol license that UK business owners can hold.
-In fact, you need two licences, one for your business premises (premises license) and one for you or your bar manager (personal license).
+But here’s the thing: there’s no single alcohol licence that UK business owners can hold.
+In fact, you need two licences, one for your business premises (premises licence) and one for you or your bar manager (personal licence).

-Once you have both these licenses, you’re then also legally obliged to buy alcohol from suppliers approved by HMRC.
+Once you have both these licences, you’re then also legally obliged to buy alcohol from suppliers approved by HMRC.

-A premises license is what authorises your business to buy and sell alcohol.
-It differs from a personal license in that no individual can hold it, only physical locations.
+A premises licence is what authorises your business to buy and sell alcohol.
+It differs from a personal licence in that no individual can hold it, only physical locations.

-However that location doesn’t need to be fixed.
-If you’re a pop-up, food truck or a party boat, for example, you will also need a premises license.
+However, that location doesn’t need to be fixed.
+If you’re a pop-up or food truck, for example, you will also need a premises licence.

-A premises license isn’t just for alcohol either.
+A premises licence isn’t just for alcohol either.
 You also need one if you plan to have evening entertainment in your restaurant, or to serve food any time between 11pm and 5am.

-A premises license alone is not enough to be able to sell alcohol at your restaurant.
-In conjunction with a premises license, you also need a personal license.
+A premises licence alone is not enough to be able to sell alcohol at your restaurant.
+In conjunction with a premises licence, you also need a personal licence.

-A personal license allows certain individuals to serve alcohol on a licensed premises.
+A personal licence allows certain individuals to serve alcohol on a licensed premises.
 When you hold it, you become designated premises supervisor.

-Under your supervision, non-licensed individuals others can sell alcohol on a licensed premises, provided they’re over-eighteen (and know how to make a good margarita.)
+Under your supervision, non-licensed individuals and others can sell alcohol on a licensed premises, provided they’re over-eighteen, and know how to make a mean margarita.

-How do I get an alcohol license in the UK?
+How do I get an alcohol licence in the UK?

-You can apply for a premises license through your local council.
-To obtain a personal license, on the other hand, you will need to complete a qualification.
+You can apply for a premises licence through your local council.
+To obtain a personal licence, on the other hand, you will need to complete a qualification.

 Before you can become a designated premises supervisor, you’ll need to complete a qualification.
 Don’t worry though, you won’t need to go back to school.
 The course itself usually takes around a day to complete, and involves a multiple choice exam.

-You can apply to do your personal license course from an accredited qualification provider.
+You can apply to do your personal licence course from an accredited qualification provider.
 You just need to be over-18 and eligible to work in the UK.

-Forever, basically.
-You can give up your license if you know longer wish to act as a designated premises supervisor or, if you use your license irresponsibly the courts can remove it.
-Use it wisely, and a personal license is yours for life.
+You can give up your licence if you no longer wish to act as a designated premises supervisor or, if you use your licence irresponsibly the courts can remove it.
+Use it wisely, and a personal licence is yours for life.

-A personal license costs just £37, which you pay when you apply for the qualification.
-To pass you will also need to complete a DBS check which will cost you £25.
+A personal licence costs just £37, which you pay when you apply for the qualification.
+To pass you will also need to complete a DBS check which will cost you £18.

-The cost of a premises license varies depending on the rateable value of your commercial property.
+The cost of a premises licence varies depending on the rateable value of your commercial property.
 Either way, you will have to pay both an application fee and an annual charge.
-The higher the rateable value of your restaurant premise, the higher the fees for an alcohol license will be.
+The higher the rateable value of your restaurant premise, the higher the fees for an alcohol licence will be.

 Your responsibilities as an alcohol licence holder